Airtable/blocks/docs/api.md

 #### maxFullscreenSize

-Can be watched.
 The maximum dimensions of the block when it is in fullscreen mode.
-Returns the smallest set of dimensions added with addMaxFullscreenSize.
-If `width` or `height` is null, it means there is no maxSize constraint on that dimension.
-If maxFullscreenSize would be smaller than minSize, it is constrained to be at least that.
+Returns the smallest set of dimensions added with [Viewport#addMaxFullscreenSize][63].

+If `width` or `height` is null, it means there is no max size constraint on that dimension.
+If `maxFullscreenSize` would be smaller than [Viewport#minSize][64], it is constrained to be at least `minSize`.

 Type: ViewportSizeConstraint